AnHrt/StatisticsII/README.md

 Submissions of the advance for the evidences of statistics

-The folder "Statistics" contains the dataset provided by the teacher
+The folder "Statistics" contains the dataset provided by the teacher and the final evidence of the business case from the previous class to guide the basics concepts.